roman-milk/roman-milk.github.io/confidence.md

   "Bye."

   We kissed and then she left.
 I was freaking out.
 That was too fucking close.
 I needed the stuff to calm me down, and found myself rushing to the bedroom to get it.
 Reason prevailed as I reached for the fridge.
 I was about to go through sixteen hours of this.
 Did I really want to extend that to twenty-four?
 I reached for sleeping pills instead, popped a couple and dry swallowed.
 Took a quick piss and then jumped in bed.
 Would she come back?
 Please no. Did I lock the door?
 I thought so, but I was too scared to go check.
 I hid under the covers and prayed for sleep to take me.
 Thankfully it did.
 But, six hours later the girls were back, needy and insecure.
-Unfortunately, so was I. Report_Story #1
+Unfortunately, so was I.